SparkBeyond/agentune/docs/features.md

 There are synchronous equivalents of all the other methods mentioned above: _batch, _safe and _with_defaults variants.

 Although SyncFeature extends Feature, its asynchronous methods SHOULD NOT be called.
-All code handling features has separate codepaths for synchronous and asynchronous features.
+Components that handle features have separate codepaths for synchronous and asynchronous features.

 ## Efficient computation strategies (FeatureComputer)